By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

-1. Preheat your oven to 300°F (150°C).
-Butter a 9×13-inch baking dish thoroughly to prevent sticking and encourage even browning.
+Preheat oven to 300°F (150°C).
+Butter a 9×13-inch baking dish thoroughly for even browning and to prevent sticking.

 Tips for Success